mybb/mybb/.github/CONTRIBUTING.md

 # Contributing to MyBB

-To **report a confirmed bug or problem**, create a thread the Community Forums for the appropriate version of MyBB within the [Development category](http://community.mybb.com/forum-161.html), if the problem was not reported already on the Forums or as [Issues](https://github.com/mybb/mybb/issues) on GitHub.
+To **report a confirmed bug or problem**, create a thread in the Community Forums for the appropriate version of MyBB within the [Development category](http://community.mybb.com/forum-161.html), if the problem was not reported already on the Forums or as [Issues](https://github.com/mybb/mybb/issues) on GitHub.
 If it is, but receives little attention, you can share details on how it impacts your forum to help diagnose the problem.

 To **suggest changes or features**, go to the [**Suggestions and Feedback**](https://community.mybb.com/forum-199.html) forum.
 Please make sure that your feature hasn't already been suggested and is not already planned.